rafa-cxg/PySGG-cxg/README.md

 ## Acknowledgment
-This repository is developed on top of the scene graph benchmarking framwork develped by [KaihuaTang](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch)
+This repository is developed on top of the scene graph benchmark Toolkit [PySGG](https://github.com/SHTUPLUS/PySGG)